shanman1986/shanman1986.github.com/_posts/2012-09-24-poll-viewer.md

 #Pollster API: Poll Viewer

+This tool will let you check the results of an API request quickly and easily.

-Enter your parameters to view the polls returned from the API:
+Enter your parameters below to view the polls returned from the API:

 <code>http://elections.huffingtonpost.com/pollster/api/polls.json?</code><input id='input-params' type='text' /><input type='submit' value='fetch' onclick='fetch()' />